Key Facts & Conclusions

 An example prescription might read: OD: SPH – 2.00 CYL – 0.50 AXIS 180 OS: SPH – 1.75 CYL – 0.25 AXIS 160 You can see that, for your right eye (OD), you need slightly more correction than your left eye (OS), and both have some astigmatism to a small degree.

 These values are essential for crafting customized lenses that offer the best in clarity and comfort.
-Ordering eyeglasses online, as is the case with most of ZEELOOL’s eyeglasses, presents a prompt to enter in the prescription values for your left and right eye.
+Ordering eyeglasses online, as is the case with most of ZEELOOL's eyeglasses, presents a prompt to enter in the prescription values for your left and right eyes.

 Mistaking OD vs. OS can cause catastrophic issues.
 Just imagine if your prescription indicates different numbers for each eye, and you mixed them up when ordering glasses on the internet: the lenses would not function as planned.
 It can also lead to double vision, headaches, or even dizziness.
-Riots are avoided in this manner.

 This is also useful when looking at prior prescriptions.
 As your eye doctor updates your vision correction over time, recognizing which values changed—and for what eye—enables a fuller understanding of how your vision is changing.
 If you ever want a second opinion or a new provider to take over your prescription, just knowing this would be critical.